tomascordero/chargebee-php/java/README.md

-# ChargeBee Java Client Library
+# ChargeBee Java Client Library - Version 1

 The java library for integrating with ChargeBee Recurring Billing and Subscription Management solution.

+This library is applicable for Chargebee API version 1.
+Library for version 2 can be found in [master](https://github.com/chargebee/chargebee-java) branch.

 ## Installation